 This may be something as simple as getting your chinchilla in and out of the cage or something more complex such as allowing your chinchilla time out of the cage to play and interact.

-When Can Chinchillas Be Good Beginner Pets?
+When Chinchillas Can Be Good Beginner Pets

-Even I had owned several pets before adopting my chinchilla, and my patience was still tested.
+Patience is often tested with beginner pet owners.
+Even though I had owned several pets before adopting my chinchilla, my patience was still tested.

 It is more of a requirement than anything else.

-You Learn Proper Handling for Your Chinchilla
+If You Are Willing To Learn Proper Handling

-Chinchillas are relatively easy pets to own, but a few of the main issue’s chinchilla owners have are tough to overcome for a beginner pet owner.
+This is perhaps the most essential item on this list.
+Chinchillas are relatively easy pets to own, but a few of the main issues chinchilla owners have are tough to overcome for beginners.